-7.5.
+8.5.
 Compliance risk

-Compliance risk is defined as a risk of effects of failure by the Group to comply with laws, internal regulations and market standards.
+Compliance risk is defined as a risk of effects of failure to comply with laws, internal regulations and market standards.

-The Group ensures compliance with laws, internal regulations and market standards through the control function (application of control mechanisms and monitoring their observance) and the compliance risk management process, which includes identification, assessment, control and monitoring of compliance risk and reporting in this respect to the Management Board and the Supervisory Board.
+The Bank ensures compliance with laws, internal regulations and market standards through the control function (application of control mechanisms and monitoring their observance) and the compliance risk management process, which includes identification, assessment, control and monitoring of compliance risk and reporting in this respect to the Management Board and the Supervisory Board.